 Assessment Review Period

-If your assessed value has not changed in 2019 you will not have received a notice in the mail.
+If your assessed value did not changed in 2019 you did not receive an assessment notice in the mail.

 If you have any concerns regarding your property’s assessment, tax class or exemption status, please contact our Assessment and Taxation department at 306-786-1736.
 You can also look up your property’s assessment and find valueable information using SAMA's online tool at https://www.samaview.ca/sama/.

 Please remember the property taxes shown on the tax notices mailed out in May of 2019, cannot be appealed.